dorgonman/HorizonQuestDemo/README.md

 ![RequirementData](./ScreenShot/HorizonQuest_ScreenShot_QuestRequirement_Data.png)

+Here has two types of QuestRequirement:

+1. AcceptRequirements: A Quest should pass all requirements assigned in DataTable before the quest can be accepted.
-A Quest should pass all requirements assigned in DataTable before completed.
+2. CompleteRequirements: A Quest should pass all requirements assigned in DataTable before the quest can be completed.

 -----------------------
 User Guide: How to define QuestReward